vinagr/vinagr.github.io/_pages/about.md

 I received my Ph.D. and M.S. in Mechanical Engineering from the [California Institute of Technology](https://mce.caltech.edu) and B.Tech. in Mechanical Engineering from the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/me).
 Before joining LANL, I was an Associate Professor in [Aerospace Engineering at Auburn University](https://eng.auburn.edu/aero) with an adjunct appointment in the Department of Geosciences.

-My research work has been supported
+My research work has been supported by the National Science Foundation (NSF), Army Research Laboratory, Army Research Office, and Los Alamos National Laboratories.
+My students have received financial support from the National Defense Science and Engineering Graduate Fellowship ([NDSEG](https://ndseg.org/)), NSF Graduate Research Fellowship Program ([NSF-GRFP](https://www.nsfgrfp.org/)), and Department of Defense Science Mathematics and Research for Transformation ([DoD-SMART](https://www.smartscholarship.org/smart)) fellowship program.

 <!-- A data-driven personal website
 ======